pcarbomestre/TNC-Gaviota_Region_Interactive_Planner/README.md

 ### **Roadmap and Contributions**

-The app's core components have been completed, but it is currently undergoing review and testing.
-Additional features, such as a product tour to guide users through the app's functions and provide more in-depth information about the represented data, are planned.
-The final version is expected to be released in May.

 We welcome contributions to this repository and encourage the public to explore the app and provide feedback for future updates and improvements.

 ### **Support**